 The Bible story of Adam & Eve shows how God created man for relationship.
 It is important children, as well as the rest of us, understand this and also the following:

 When God made humans, He did more than speak; He touched.
 God took the dust of the ground and formed man.
 Then God breathed life into man.
 We humans were made differently and made to be different.
-We were created in the image of God, to look like Him and to know Him.
+We were created in the image of God, to look and be like Him and to know Him.

 God placed the first man Adam in a perfect garden and let him name all the animals.
 God saw that Adam needed someone like him, a helper.
 God caused Adam to fall into a deep sleep, took one of his ribs and formed woman.
 She was called Eve.